Connect with us

 In other words, it’s also good for your employer (in case they start nagging you).

-Creativity is wonderful, and that’s true not just for artists but for everybody.
+Creativity is wonderful, and that’s true for artists and everybody.

-Once you view the world in a more creative manner, you can break the barriers that keep you from the rut that is most people’s lives and explore the little pleasures that are hidden all around you.
+Once you view the world more creatively, you can break the barriers that keep you from the rut that is most people’s lives and explore the little pleasures that are hidden all around you.

 Creativity breaks the chains of mundanity.

-So, become more creative in all aspects of your life (as creativity is not something that will allow itself to be switched off).
+So, become more creative in all aspects of your life (as creativity will not allow itself to be switched off).

 There are tons of different ways to be creative.